WrestleMania 2000: Reception

 WrestleMania 2000 was met with a mixed critical response.
-John Powell of Canadian Online Explorer's professional wrestling section called the event "a flop" and opined that "It was supposed to be sports entertainment's greatest event of the year.
-It was supposed to the best the WWF has to offer.
+John Powell of Canadian Online Explorer's professional wrestling section called the event "a flop", and opined that "It was supposed to be sports entertainment's greatest event of the year.
+It was supposed to be the best the WWF had to offer.
 It wasn't. ...
 WrestleMania 2000 from The Pond in Anaheim, California, will go down as one of the worst WrestleManias the World Wrestling Federation has produced in its 15-year history of broadcasting the flagship spectacle. ...
-The only one-on-one match being the ludicrous Catfight between Terri and The Kat, the other congested WrestleMania bouts suffered from constant stalling of one form or another as wrestlers lay prone for extended periods of time or engaged in low-impact brawling on the outside of the ring so that the audience could direct their attention to the other participants.
+The only one-on-one match being the ludicrous Catfight between Terri, and The Kat, the other congested WrestleMania bouts suffered from constant stalling of one form or another as wrestlers lay prone for extended periods or engaged in low-impact brawling on the outside of the ring so that the audience could direct their attention to the other participants.
 This approach left many WWF superstars looking foolish for selling holds longer than they needed to. ...
-Ironically, the first-ever All-Day-Long pre-show recapping the history of WrestleMania for eight hours prior to the premiere wrestling event was better than the card itself."
-He gave the overall event a score of 3 out of 10 stars, which is a considerably lower score than the previous year's event which received a rating of 5 out of 10 stars.
-The main event between Triple H, Mick Foley, The Big Show and The Rock for the WWF Championship was rated 4 out of 10 stars, and both the Two-fall Triple Threat Match for the WWF Intercontinental and European Championships between Kurt Angle, Chris Jericho and Chris Benoit and the Triangle Ladder match for the WWF Tag Team Championship between The Dudley Boyz, The Hardy Boyz and Edge and Christian both received the highest rating of 8 out of 10 stars and The Cat Fight between Terri and The Kat received the lowest rating of 0 out of 10 stars.
+Ironically, the first-ever All-Day-Long pre-show recapping the history of WrestleMania for eight hours before the premiere wrestling event was better than the card itself."
+He gave the overall event a score of 3 out of 10 stars, which is a considerably lower score than the previous year's event, which received a rating of 5 out of 10 stars.
+The main event between Triple H, Mick Foley, The Big Show, and The Rock for the WWF Championship was rated 4 out of 10 stars, and both the Two-fall Triple Threat Match for the WWF Intercontinental, and European Championships between Kurt Angle, Chris Jericho, and Chris Benoit, and the Triangle Ladder match for the WWF Tag Team Championship between The Dudley Boyz, The Hardy Boyz, and Edge, and Christian both received the highest rating of 8 out of 10 stars, and The Cat Fight between Terri, and The Kat received the lowest rating of 0 out of 10 stars.

 In 2009, Rob McNew of 411Mania gave the event a rating of 5.0 [Not So Good], stating, "This show was so disappointing, because the WWF for most every show in 2000 could do no wrong, but they managed to screw up the biggest show of the year by making the main event an after thought in the McMahon family drama.
-There were some high points on this card, and the main event was very solid action wise questionable booking aside.
+There were some high points on this card, and the main event was very solid action-wise, questionable booking aside.
 There is still no explanation for what happened at the end.
-You can’t even blame Russo because he was already in WCW running them into the ground."
+You can't even blame Russo because he was already in WCW running them into the ground."